rduivenvoorde/xytools/docs/index.rst

 So: for a dbf you can add and remove records.
 But if you want further editing: like inserting records, adding columns etc, either use Libre/Open-office, or one of the other qgis table plugins.

+- 0.3.6   Bo Victor Thomsen and Germán Carrillo added some fixes: thanks!

+- 0.3.5   Victor Gonzalez added the possibility to choose which fields to export and added tests

 - 0.3.4   save as shapefile fix (thanks Victor Gonzalez)

 - 0.3.3   further fixing for 2.0 api changes